 Above is the schematic for the Wixel based circuits.

 Version 1: AVR8

 The original circuit was done with an Atmel ATtiny2313 for the starting circuit and an ATtiny13 at the end of the track.
 The sensors to tell if a car starts too early and who crossed the finish line first was done with an infrared emitter and detector that reflected the IR off the car into the detector.
 The code (available below) is written in Amtel AVR8 assembly and can be assembled with naken_asm.

 Here is a video of the original Atmel racing lights being tested.
 Unfortunately those cars are cheap and hard to control.
 The surface of the table is too slippery and the cars only have forward, back, left, right as a digital full on or off.
 YouTube: https://youtu.be/xlghOGqn3ds

 This is the original Atmel AVR8 end of track circuit that's placed at the end of the race track to detect who has won the race.

 This is a close up of the original Atmel AVR8 starter circuit.
 I covered the infrared detector and receiver on both sides with black shrink tubing (unshrunk) just to make sure ambient light doesn't affect the sensor.
 A couple months after I made this circuit, I recyled the IR emitter / detector for a propeller tachomter that I used to caculate the thrust of some spinning propellers for a couple other circuits.

-Schematic for the original Atmel AVR8 based circuits.
+Above is the schematic for the original Atmel based circuits.